AndyEveritt/DuetScreen-MACH26/README.md

 1. Ensure the Duet3D screen is connected to the same WiFi network as the mainboard.
     - See the [Connecting the Duet3D screen to a WiFi network](#connecting-the-duet3d-screen-to-a-wifi-network) section above.
 2. In the GUI, select the WiFi connection method.
-3. Power cycle the screen.
-4. Once rebooted, enter the IP address of the mainboard.
+4. Enter the IP address of the mainboard.

 ### UART